mekz-data/LendingClubClassification/README.md

 **Column Descriptions.xlsx:** Descriptions for the 100+ columns in the dataset.
 **Final Report Doc.pdf:** Written report of my process including more detailed discussion of our problem and the conclusions reached.
 Features many snipped images from the jupyter notebooks.

 **<ins>Jupyter Notebooks:</ins>**
--**0 – Initial Data Cut:** Short notebook where I cut the data from 11 years of data to the years 2015-2017.
+- **0 – Initial Data Cut:** Short notebook where I cut the data from 11 years of data to the years 2015-2017.
--**1 – Data Cleaning:** All manner of data cleaning and pruning of features.
+- **1 – Data Cleaning:** All manner of data cleaning and pruning of features.
--**2 – Exploratory Data Analysis:** Extensive EDA is performed along with one hot encoding and further pruning of features to prepare the data for Machine Learning.
+- **2 – Exploratory Data Analysis:** Extensive EDA is performed along with one hot encoding and further pruning of features to prepare the data for Machine Learning.
--**3 – Initial ML Testing:** Testing out multiple algorithms including Logistic Regression, Random Forest, and Gradient Boosting.
+- **3 – Initial ML Testing:** Testing out multiple algorithms including Logistic Regression, Random Forest, and Gradient Boosting.
 Also experimented with upsampling and downsampling.
--**4 – Hyperparameter Optimization and Final Analysis:** Attempted optimization of our Gradient Boosting algorithm and ends with an exploration of the model's feature importances to determine best predictors of loan defaults.
+- **4 – Hyperparameter Optimization and Final Analysis:** Attempted optimization of our Gradient Boosting algorithm and ends with an exploration of the model's feature importances to determine best predictors of loan defaults.

 ## Code and Resources Used
-**Python Version:** 3.7
+**Python Version:** 3.7<br>
-**Packages used:** pandas, numpy, matplotlib, scikit-learn, LightGBM, Seaborn, Imblearn, and scikit-optimize.
+**Packages used:** pandas, numpy, matplotlib, scikit-learn, LightGBM, Seaborn, Imblearn, and scikit-optimize.<br>
 **Article:** [Hyperparameter Tuning with Bayesian Optimization](https://medium.com/@vincent.kr18/hyper-parameter-tuning-using-bayesian-optimisation-code-b50e0e8abe20)

 ## Features
-The dataset has There are far too many features to go over all of them but the highlights include:
+The dataset has far too many features to go over all of them but the most important ones include:
 - **Interest Rate:** the interest rate on the loan.
 - **Fico Score & Most Recent Fico Score:** Fico score at loan approval and most recent fico score.
 - **Total Accounts:** Total accounts on borrower's credit.